-‘Everyone with a vagina has a natural bacterial flora that’s there to keep a good balance,’ explains Dr Rosén.
+‘The vagina has a natural bacterial flora that’s there to keep a good balance,’ explains Dr Rosén.
 It’s because of this natural bacteria that the cervical mucus in the vagina always has a smell.
 You may also experience changes throughout your menstrual cycle as the pH balance in your vagina changes.

-So, what does a vagina normally smell like?
 Dr Rosén says that it usually ranges from a slightly tangy or sour smell to a more metallic smell around or after your period.
 ‘Generally, if you’re feeling well and your vaginal odour or discharge isn’t unusual for you, there’s no reason to worry.’

 Here are 8 common causes of vaginal odour and when to talk to a doctor:

 Bacterial vaginosis is one of the most common causes of a smelly vagina, affecting 15% to 50% of women of reproductive age.
 ‘It’s a condition where there’s an imbalance in the vaginal flora,’ Dr Rosén explains.
-‘The first symptom is often a fishy smell, which can progress to a frothy, almost grey or green-ish discharge.
+‘The first symptom is often a fishy smell, which can progress to a frothy, grey or green-ish discharge.
 You may also feel itchy and swollen.’

 She adds that your sexual partner may be the cause of your infection, so talking to them about their personal hygiene and using external or internal condoms for a while might be a good idea.
 If you find that this helps, your partner will likely need a course of antibiotics, too.